ruby-hyperloop/ruby-hyperloop.io/source/docs/advancedconfiguration.html.md

 If for any reasons you want to change those directories places you can do that using the config parameter `config.hyperloop.auto_config = false`.

+You can find the complete source code of a Helloworld sample Hyperloop app using the advanced configuration parameters here: [{ Hyperloop with Advanced configuration }](https://github.com/ruby-hyperloop/hyperloop-rails-helloworld-advancedconfig)

 For example, let's say you want this architecture:

 + Components in the `app/views/components` directory